ArrakisFinance/arrakis-docs/src/text/arrakisModular/quickstart/quickstartPublic.md

 1. Ensure you have LP `shares` of the Public Vault you want to withdraw from.

 2. Determine how many shares you want to burn to withdraw liquidity.
 You can burn a partial amount or your entire balance.

+   - Use [`getBurnAmounts`](../../arrakisModular/technicalReference/routers/contract.ArrakisPublicVaultRouterV2.md#getburnamounts) to determine the amounts of `token0` and `token1` you expect to withdraw, given the amount of `shares` you would like to burn.

 3. In order to set token transfer authorizations for your LP tokens, there are two alternatives: